5 Minute Guide to Stromness

 Other marine facilities

 Hamnavoe Engineering offer a wide range of mechanical repair and fabrication services.
+The Red Shed stock some chandlery.
 Cranes capable of lifting most vessels are available to hire from Heddle Construction.
 Jeff Mackie is a Stromness boatbuilder specialising in new wooden boat building (local ‘Yoles’ in particular) and restoration.
 He also has a range of Chandlery available.

 Day sails from Stromness

 View our page Sailing to and around Orkney or ask our seasonal staff or one of our local committee members (one of them to be found at the marina at most times of the day!) for sailing guides showing great cruises around Orkney from Stromness marina.

 Contact us by telephone on 01856 871313 or 07483 366655.